Voluminous, complex, time-consuming and costly…

 - Pro plan has an option of multiple product installation on up to five PCs

-- Many important features like co-authoring, offline access and live data connection are not included in basic plan
+- Many important features like co-authoring, offline access and live data connection are not included in the basic plan

 - Can be too complicated in use if you’re searching for simple visual documentation tool to generate basic workflows